 Help for Borrowers in Distress

-Not-for-profit, state-based, and state-chartered education loan organizations should work closely with borrowers experiencing personal hardship or financial difficulties to offer guidance and assistance.
-To this end, not-for-profit, state-based, and state-chartered organizations who make education loans should:
+MEFA works closely with borrowers experiencing personal hardship or financial difficulties to offer guidance and assistance.
+To this end, we follow these policies:

 - Whenever possible, work with individual borrowers who have defaulted on their loans or who are experiencing long-term financial hardship to modify their repayment plan so the borrower stays on track with their repayment.

-- Adhere to their long-standing practice of not accelerating or placing a good-standing loan in auto default due to a cosigner's death or bankruptcy filing.
+- Adhere to ourlong-standing practice of not accelerating or placing a good-standing loan in auto default due to a cosigner's death or bankruptcy filing.

-- Proactively reach out to borrowers who are behind on payments and make every reasonable effort within existing laws and regulations to contact them and offer assistance before utilizing collection activities or taking legal action.
+- Proactively reach out to borrowers who are behind on payments and make every reasonable effort within existing laws and regulations to contact them and offer assistance before utilizing collection activities.

 - In the event that collection activities are employed, charge only those collection fees that are reasonable in relation to the cost of collecting the debt.